veldrane/ocp-chckp-egress/readme.md

 For right publishing the rules two annotation have to be added to the namespace object:

 checkpoint.com/egress-rules
-    - this annotation public rules for egress ip
+    - this annotation publishes rules for egress ip

 checkpoint.com/ingress-rules
-    - this annotation public rules for egress ip
+    - this annotation publishrs rules for egress ip

 ```
 example: